-Course rateomes.
-There the completion of course the statent is usic to CLO1 Understand the importance of nano-materials, their characteristics and applications. and applications.
-CLO2 Identify, describe and evaluate the properties of fibre reinforcements, polymer materials and optical materials.
-CLO3 Advance their knowledge in phenomenon of superconductivity and applications.
-CLO4 Explain the strengths and weaknesses of a smart material and surface acoustic wave materials into the design of a product in various applications.
+Course (Dutcomes : After studying this course, the students will be able to CO1 Understand the importance of nano-materials, their characteristics and applications.
+CO2 Identify, describe and evaluate the properties of fibre reinforcements, polymer materials CO2 and optical materials.
+CO3 Advance their knowledge in phenomenon of superconductivity and applications.
+CO4 Explain the strengths and weaknesses of a smart material and surface acoustic wave CO4 materials into the design of a product in various applications.